Service Mode Rules and Recommendations for Observation Blocks

 Additional Service Mode Requirements for AMBER

-An overview on the offered baseline triplets and their pointing restrictions for P96 and P97 can be found at http://www.eso.org/sci/facilities/paranal/telescopes/vlti/configuration/P96.html
+An overview on the offered baseline triplets since P96 and their pointing restrictions can be found at http://www.eso.org/sci/facilities/paranal/telescopes/vlti/configuration/P96.html

 AMBER observations using the LR mode with a seeing constraint of 1.2 arcsec and THN conditions can now also use a CAL-SCI-CAL-SCI-CAL sequence upon approved waiver.
 More details can be found on the CfP page.
 Regular rules regarding successful execution of containers with long execution times apply, i.e. the grading will be based on the first CAL-SCI-CAL sequence only.